thavlice/jenkins-report-virtual-pipeline/README.md

-# Virtual Pipeline
+# Log Flow Visualizer

 ## Introduction

-Virtual Pipeline Jenkins plugin allows the user to define marks (using regular expressions) that can be found in the main log and them visualize then on the Project and Job Page.
+Log Flow Visualizer Jenkins plugin allows the user to define marks (using regular expressions) that can be found in the main log and them visualize then on the Project and Job Page.